pklaus/brother_ql/README.md

                             between black and white pixels.
       --dither, -d          Enable dithering when converting the image to b/w.
 If set, --threshold is meaningless.
+      --compress, -c        Enable compression (if available with the model).
+                            Takes more time but results in smaller file size.
       --no-cut              Don't cut the tape after printing the label.
       --loglevel LOGLEVEL   Set to DEBUG for verbose debugging output to stderr.